-The College occupies a surprisingly spacious site, including extensive gardens, both formal and informal.
-These are a well kept secret even in Cambridge and provide a peaceful haven for study or relaxation during the summer months.
+The College occupies a surprisingly spacious site, including extensive gardens.
+These are a well-kept secret, even in Cambridge, and provide a peaceful haven for study or relaxation on the grass during the summer months.

-Peterhouse is strikingly pretty: the 'Deer Park' is alive with daffodils in the spring, and the College features a range of historic buildings, some of which date back to the College's foundation.
+Peterhouse is strikingly pretty: the 'Deer Park' is alive with daffodils in the spring, and the College features a range of historic buildings, some of which date back to its foundation.
 There is a real sense of history as our students live, work and play in buildings which have been in continuous use for over 700 years - although our newest building was completed in January 2015, so there are plenty of modern bits too.

-Before they come up, freshers are asked to indicate their preferred rent band.
-The College then allocates rooms on a ‘best efforts’ basis within the constraints of the available room stock.
+Before they arrive, freshers are asked to indicate their preferred rent band.
+The College then allocates rooms on a ‘best efforts’ basis within the constraints of the available rooms.

 What does it cost?

-Eating together is an important part of communal life at Peterhouse and the Kitchens pride themselves on the quality and variety of the food.
+Eating together is an important part of life at Peterhouse and the Kitchens pride themselves on the quality and variety of the food.
 The Fellowship considers dining together an important part of the rich experience of College membership and a valuable way of creating a close knit community and has structured the catering charges accordingly.
-Most students eat in the College’s Hall at least once every day: the value-for-money improves the more meals you take.
+Most students eat in the College’s Hall at least once a day: the more you use the Hall, the better value your meals will be.

-Cafeteria-style breakfast, lunch and supper are available every weekday.
+Cafeteria-style breakfast, lunch and dinner are available every weekday.
 Brunch is available on Saturday mornings (10.30-13.30), and Sundays offer a traditional roast dinner.
-The Servery typically offers a choice of individually priced hot dishes and vegetables, a salad bar, desserts, fruit, sandwiches, snacks and hot and cold drinks.
+The Servery typically offers a choice of individually priced hot meals and vegetables, a salad bar, desserts, fruit, sandwiches, snacks and hot and cold drinks.
 A vegetarian option is always available and wherever possible the Kitchens will try to meet special dietary requirements.
 We happily cater for vegetarian, gluten/dairy-free, halal, vegan and other dietary requirements.
 In addition, Peterhouse is 5 minutes walk from the city centre, where a range of halal restaurants can be found.

-In addition Peterhouse continues to offer the option of a more formal sitting every evening.
-Formal Hall is a three course, candle-lit dinner with waiter service.
+In addition, Peterhouse continues to offer the option of a more formal dinner every evening.
+Formal Hall is a three course, candle-lit dinner with waiter service, for around £6.50.
 Popular and inexpensive, Formal Hall is an ideal opportunity for students to spend time with their friends and invite guests from other colleges.
 Occasional Super Halls are also arranged to test the Kitchens' culinary skills!

 What does it cost?

-The College bar is situated in the new Whittle building and is open every evening, serving a full range of reasonably priced alcoholic and soft drinks.
-Recently refurbished, it is a popular venue for students, after Formal Hall or on library breaks.
+The College bar is situated in the new Whittle building and is open every evening, serving a full range of reasonably-priced alcoholic and soft drinks.